5 Modern Axioms

 Definition 5.4 (Homogeneous Space) A space is homogeneous if for every pair of points in the space, there is a rigid motion taking one to the other.

-Definition 5.5 (Isotropic Space) A space is isotropic if for any point \(p\) and any two directions leaving \(p\), there is a rotation of the space taking one direction to the other.
+Definition 5.5 (Isotropic Space) A space is isotropic if for any point

 We will be able to make these notions much more precise shortly, when we come back and redevelop geometry from calculus.
 But even before having everything rigorously defined, its useful to see these properties in action.